aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

   --profile mainnet-operator
 ```

-The `ValidatorSet` will be updated at every epoch change.
-You will see your node joining the validator set only in the next epoch.
+The validator set is updated at every epoch change.
+You will see your validator node joining the validator set only in the next epoch.
 Both validator and validator fullnode will start syncing once your validator is in the validator set.

 :::tip When is next epoch?
-Click to find out [when the next epoch starts](/issues-and-workarounds#how-to-find-out-when-the-next-epoch-starts).
+Run the command `aptos node get-stake-pool` as shown in [Checking your stake pool information](#checking-your-stake-pool-information).
+You can also follow these steps: [How to find out when the next epoch starts](/issues-and-workarounds#how-to-find-out-when-the-next-epoch-starts).
 :::

 ### 6. Check the validator set

-Run the below command to look for your validator in the "pending_active" list.
+When you join the validator set, your validator node will be in "Pending Active" state until the next epoch occurs. **During this time you might see errors like "No connected AptosNet peers".
+This is normal.** Run the below command to look for your validator in the "pending_active" list.

 ```bash
 aptos node show-validator-set --profile mainnet-operator | jq -r '.Result.pending_active' | grep <pool_address>
 ```

-When the next epoch change happens, the node will be moved into "active_validators" list. **During this time you might see errors like "No connected AptosNet peers".
-This is normal.** Run the below command to see your validator in the "active_validators" list:
+When the next epoch happens, the node will be moved into "active_validators" list.
+Run the below command to see your validator in the "active_validators" list:

 ```bash
 aptos node show-validator-set --profile mainnet-operator | jq -r '.Result.active_validators' | grep <pool_address>